Little Caesars Arena

 Little Caesars Arena is a multi-purpose arena in Midtown Detroit.
-Opened on September 5, 2017, the arena, which cost $862.9 million to construct, replaced Joe Louis Arena and The Palace of Auburn Hills as the home of the Detroit Red Wings of the National Hockey League (NHL) and the Detroit Pistons of the National Basketball Association (NBA), respectively.
+Opening on September 5, 2017, the arena, which cost $862.9 million to construct, replaced Joe Louis Arena and The Palace of Auburn Hills as the home of the Detroit Red Wings of the National Hockey League (NHL) and the Detroit Pistons of the National Basketball Association (NBA), respectively.

 The arena features a unique, clear plastic roofed concourse connecting it to offices and shops surrounding it.
 It was designed to be the flagship of a new $2.1 billion 650,000 sqft sports and entertainment district, The District Detroit, with mixed-use neighborhoods with new residential and retail outlets located around the Cass Corridor, Ford Field, and Comerica Park.
 However, this has yet to materialize.